Selkavi/Selkavi/README.md

-- 👋 Hi, I’m @Selkavi or you can also call me Jazz!
+- 👋 Hi, I’m @Selkavi or you can also call me Para!
 - 👀 I’m interested in Graphic Design, Game Design and basically any other kind of design
 - 🌱 I’m currently learning Godot, Python and HTML/CSS